-Comparisons · Seven layers of outside help
+Comparisons · Outside help choices

 Start here if the category is still blurry

-Pick the layer you almost hired.
+Pick the role you almost hired.

-The frame above the hire.
+The business question before the hire.

 2. 03vsGovernance and Boards